My first crush was Darth Vader.

 I’ve always had a wild and vivid imagination, including bizarre and fantastical dreams.
-As a child I created entire imaginary worlds to play in.
+As a child I created entire imaginary worlds to play in (Like Alice in Wonderland).
 (I still have a wild imagination and love using it in healing work).

 I also felt the feelings of those around me, not understanding what I was feeling and longing to ease the internal tension, I tried to please those around me.
 Falling miserably, by adolescence I was overweight and depressed.
 Food had become my escape.
 Stuff down the feelings.
 And when that didn’t work.
 To keep from feeling the feelings of everyone and everything, to deal with the powerlessness, I employed various eating disorders; bulimia-stuffing down the pain and releasing it through the purge, anorexia- focus only on food and numbers,no time for anything else, exercise- release the endorphins, tire out the body, exhaust the mind.
 All in effort to distract and numb the pain.
 Those around me only seeing the punk goth kid, missed my cries for help.